A False Sense of Security: No Official Oversight in the Pet Industry

 It happens far too frequently.
 A pet care “professional” is accused of abuse in some form.
 You see the news story links and you think how sad that is and you thank the universe that it didn’t happen to your dog.
 But now it’s in my own backyard.
 A local daycare, that was on my REALLY short list of comfortable places to refer to, was revealed to have a dark secret.

 A video that was filmed via surveillance cameras shows the facility owner’s son punching a Saint Bernard repeatedly in the head.
 The claim by the daycare is the dog was attacking the son and that he defended himself.
 However, that isn’t what most people who are watching this video see.
-And in particular, those of us dog behavior knowledge watching this video sees something quite different from what is being pushed as truth.
+And in particular, those of us with dog behavior knowledge watching this video sees something quite different from what is being pushed as truth.
 The man has what looks to be holding either a long tug toy or a leash that the dog was tugging on with him after the man picked it up.
-This was after some fun interaction with the woman that we see first off.
+This was after some fun interaction with the woman, who we see first.
 The dog then goes back to the woman, receiving affection and clearly enjoying himself, sitting down nicely.
 The man walks up to the dog again and either restarts a tug game or tries to attach a leash (if the latter, quite poorly attempted).
 The man retreats and then again comes forward again and circles around the dog and the dog still thinks that he is playing and is confused with the back and forth.
 The man approaches again and the dog jumps up higher this time.
 The man clearly has no knowledge of dog behavior, which is dangerous for a doggy daycare employee.
 He mistakes the leaping play gesture as an attack and grabs the dog forcefully, standing over him from behind, pinning him on the ground, while violently and repeatedly punching him in the head.

 Anyone who has worked with aggression in depth knows that it would not be the man who was on top of the giant dog if the dog had an intention to harm.
 The dog was shut down and not even defending himself.
 The video went viral for a good reason.
-The man was the clear aggressor here, despite what the facility in question’s public statement says.
+The man was the clear aggressor here, despite what the facility's public statement says.
 The humane officer and the judge in the case agreed.

 There are so many ways that this could have been prevented, with regulation in this industry at the top of the list.
 You can quite literally wake up one day and decide that you want to be a dog walker or a petsitter or a dog trainer or a doggy daycare owner without any requirements that you know anything about dog behavior or even about dogs, for that matter.
 Sometimes this works out and people have the gift of communication with another species without doing that species harm.
 Those gifted people learn more every day and they manage to create a quality business that provides quality service.
 They then join trade organizations and get business insurance and they become models of the field that others aspire too.